ElephantVentures/eslint-config-elephantVentures/README.md

 # Why?
 We have many projects with inconsistent formatting.
 Hopefully this will create a more uniform style

-# Goals
-- [x] - The start will include some basic community configs.
-However, my intention is to start handling single rules as time permits
-- [ ] - Detect if end user is using React.
-If so then add react rules
-- [ ] - Detect if end user is using typescript.
-If so then add typescript rules
-- [ ] - convert this to TS?
-- [ ] - maybe split rules into smaller sections that following the headings on Eslint docs
-- [ ] - could add tests... or not...

 # How to use?
 Install eslint per usual then extend this configuration like so:
 ```json